luigisaetta/cxr-anomaly-detection/README.md

 ## CXR Anomaly Detection
-In this project I have developed a model, based on a CNN to analyze a **Chest X-Ray** and predict if it contains signs of disease or not.
+In this project I have developed a model, based on a DNN, to analyze a **Chest X-Ray** and predict if it contains signs of disease or not.

 In the project I have used PNG images 102x1024 coming from **NIH Chest X-Ray-14** dataset